dotnet/command-line-api/docs/How-To.md

 `System.CommandLine` also knows how to bind other argument types.
 For example, enums and file system objects such as `FileInfo` and `DirectoryInfo` can be bound. `FileInfo` and `DirectoryInfo` examples of a more general convention whereby any type that has a constructor taking a single `string` parameter can be bound without having to write any custom code.
 But you can also write your own binding logic for your custom types.

 `System.CommandLine` can also parse arbitrary custom types, which is practical for complex applications with long argument lists.
-See [this section in Model Binding](model-binding.md#more-complex-types) in order to know more about how to bind the complex types.
+See [this section in Model Binding](model-binding.md#more-complex-types) in order to learn more about how to bind the complex types.

 ## Middleware Pipeline